platformsh/platformsh-docs/src/configuration/services/redis.md

     type: redis:3.2
 ```

-If you are using PHP, configure the relationship and enable the [PHP redis extension](/languages/php.md#php-extensions) in your `.platform.app.yaml`.
+If you are using PHP, configure a relationship and enable the [PHP redis extension](/languages/php.md#php-extensions) in your `.platform.app.yaml`.

 ```yaml
 runtime: